 The course is designed for healthcare practitioners and researchers who are active in medical, allied health, psychological, or behavioural research and who deal with the development, evaluation, and interpretation of health measurements using IRT.

-If you participate in the course, an instruction video will be available a few weeks before the start of the course.
+If you participate in the course, an instruction video will be available a few weeks before the starting date.

 The course materials (lectures, assignments, feedback of the assignments etc) are available on Canvas, our digital learning environment.
 The documents will remain available on Canvas for at least one year.

-You can register for the exam via the website: Exams.
+You can register for the exam on the Exams page.
 Registration will close 3 weeks prior to the exam.

 Please note that you need to pass the exam in order to receive credits (EC).